syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/items.md

 ![Popup height](images/popupheight.png)

-## Show clear button
+## Adding clear button

 The [ShowClearButton](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_ShowClearButton) property is used to specify whether to show or hide the clear button.
-By default, its value is false.
-When the clear button is clicked, the value, text, and index properties are reset to null.
+By default, its value is `false`.
+When the clear button is clicked, the value, text and index properties are reset to null.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}